 - In uncertain times, it is easy to fall into the comfort of conformity.
 Dr. King’s legacy provides a blueprint for how we combat inequality today.
 We must continue to show up to have the uncomfortable yet necessary conversations to move us forward.
 It is fair to say that conformity is no longer an option.

 This next stage in history is about showing up for each other.
 Individual healing is intrinsically connected to collective healing.
-Creating a sustainable future for all is a matter that concerns everyone.
-Therefore, we must take concrete steps to unlearn the attitudes and behaviors that prevent us from achieving this.
+Creating a sustainable future for all is also a social issue.
+Therefore, we must take the necessary steps to unlearn the attitudes and behaviors that prevent us from achieving this.
 The culture of denial that has permeated our institutions ended in 2020, and we must persist by challenging prejudice and systemic racism wherever we find it, including ourselves.